Greg Landsman: 2022

 In 2021, national Democrats recruited Landsman to run against long-time Republican incumbent Steve Chabot for the United States House of Representatives seat from in the 2022 elections.
 Chabot had held the seat for all but one term since 1995.
-Landsman announced his candidacy in January 2022 and defeated Chabot in the November election by a vote of 151,418 (53%) to 137,213 (47%).
+Landsman announced his candidacy in January 2022 and defeated Chabot in the November election 53% to 47%.

 2024

-On November 5, 2024, Landsman won re-election to his house seat against Republican Orlando Sonza by a vote of 208,650 (55%) to 174,621 (45%).
+On November 5, 2024, Landsman won re-election to his house seat against Republican Orlando Sonza 55% to 45%.
 He thus became only the third Democrat to represent a significant portion of Cincinnati for more than one term since the Civil War.

 Tenure

 Landsman took office on January 7, 2023, as the U.S. representative for Ohio’s 1st congressional district.
 During the 118th Congress, he served on the Small Business Committee and the Veterans' Affairs Committee.
-That March, he supported the bipartisan Rail Act, which called for increased train inspections and stronger penalties to help prevent future accidents following the Norfolk Southern freight train derailment disaster in East Palestine, Ohio.
+In the House, he was known as a centrist.
+In his first year, he supported the bipartisan Rail Act, which called for increased train inspections and stronger penalties to help prevent future accidents following the 2023 Norfolk Southern freight train derailment in East Palestine, Ohio.

-In 2024, Landsman co-sponsored the bipartisan NO BOSS Act, which encourages states to offer self-employment assistance programs, which allow entrepreneurs to collect unemployment benefits while starting their own businesses.
+In 2024, Landsman co-sponsored the bipartisan NO BOSS Act, which encouraged states to offer self-employment assistance programs, which would allow entrepreneurs to collect unemployment benefits while starting their own businesses.
 In mid-July, he called for Joe Biden to withdraw from the 2024 presidential race.
-Later in October, he co-sponsored the bipartisan What Works for Preventing Veteran Suicide Act, which seeks to strengthen suicide prevention and mental health support for veterans by improving data collection to identify the most effective programs.
+Later in October, he co-sponsored the bipartisan What Works for Preventing Veteran Suicide Act, which sought to strengthen suicide prevention and mental health support for veterans by improving data collection to identify the most effective programs.

+Following his reelection, Landsman was appointed in 2025 to the House Energy and Commerce Committee, where he served on the Health Subcommittee.
+During the 119th Congress, legislation he had introduced requiring pharmacy benefit managers to pass Medicare Part D prescription drug rebates to insurers was enacted as part of the 2026 federal budget.
+He also introduced legislation to restore funding for efforts to locate Ukrainian children abducted by Russia during the Russo-Ukrainian War; the measure passed the House as part of the 2026 National Defense Authorization Act.